 Atlantis II: $1,000 – $6,000

 While Nintendo eventually created some valuable game collectibles via tournament cartridges (see the NES and SNES Rare and Valuable guides), Atari publisher, Imagic was an early innovator in providing their gamer community with a special tournament version of the 2600 port of their popular shooter, Atlantis.

 In this special release, the gameplay is much faster, the scoring system has been slightly altered from the original, and enemy ships are worth far less points than the original version.
 Copies of the cartridge were sent to the top players in the “Defend Atlantis” competition, primarily because there were far more than four people capable of maxing out the score in the original Atlantis.
 Of those receiving the cartridge, four were chosen and sent to Bermuda for the final round of the competition, where the winner won $10,000.
 The game looks identical to Atlantis, though a sticker with “Atlantis II” typed on it was stuck to the front of the box.
 (Read our guide on how to tell the difference between an original Atlantis cartridge and a rare Atlantis II cartridge) It is unknown who won the competition, but some of the original contestants still have the Atlantis II cartridge.
 It isn’t clear how many of these cartridges were distributed, but several sources have mentioned that there are “less than 100” units in existence.

-There was recently an eBay auction in April for 2016 for an Atlantis II cartridge that closed at about $1000.
+There was an eBay auction in April for 2016 for an Atlantis II cartridge that closed at about $1000.
 The auction wasn’t publicized heavily and only had three bids.
 However, due to this lower sale price, we are lowering our price range for this game.
 On the flip side, there’s currently an auction (in November 2021) of a copy with an asking price of nearly $25,000….